-The Pivot Arts Festival is an annual celebration of contemporary and multi-genre performance taking place in Chicago’s Uptown & Edgewater neighborhoods.
+The Pivot Arts Festival is an annual celebration of contemporary and multi-genre performance taking place in Chicago’s Uptown, Edgewater and Rogers Park neighborhoods.
 Over ten days, audiences have the opportunity to experience unique works that are often site-specific and/or blur the lines between music, theater and dance.
 The purpose of the festival is to create a culture of innovative performance works in Chicago, to bring diverse people together through the arts, and to contribute to the vitality of residential communities on the far north side of Chicago that are economically, culturally and racially diverse.

 The festival’s partnership with Loyola University has broadened the type of work we are able to program thanks to the use of their beautiful Mundelein Center for the Arts.
 In 2015 the Pivot Arts Festival included our first-ever “Celebrate Community!”
 Parade along with multiple dance and theater performances from Lucky Plush Productions to Dean Evans’ Honeybuns.